-If you’re planning a trip to Namibia, it’s more than likely that your vacation will begin and end in the capital of Windhoek, home of Hosea Kutako International Airport.
+If you’re planning a trip to Namibia it’s more than likely that your vacation will begin and end in the capital, Windhoek, home of Hosea Kutako International Airport.
 For many visitors, Windhoek is simply a point of entry—a place to meet up with your tour guide, or pick up your self-drive rental car.
 However, if you have the time to spare, it’s worth planning an extra night or two in the capital, as it's home to some interesting sights in its own right.
-Here are five of the top things to do in Windhoek, ranging from historical attractions to unique nature areas.
+Here are six of the top things to do in Windhoek, ranging from historical attractions to unique nature areas.

 Namibia Craft Center